vipulwarthe/student-performance-project/README.md

       git commit -m "Setup"

+      git pull origin main --rebase    (remote branch contains commits that are not present in your local branch, for resolve this error use this cmd)

       git push -u origin main

 ## Create src (source) folder in mlproject and create below files in src on vs code  (this is the source file which help to manage the ml model)